How to Clean a Leather Watch Strap

 Moisture is easily trapped between a leather watchband and your skin.
-It is important to wipe moisture and dirt from a leather watch strap regularly.
-Wiping your leather watch strap before cleaning it more thoroughly will ensure that dirt will not scratch the leather when you are scrubbing it.
+It is important to wipe moisture and dirt from your strap regularly.
+Wiping the leather before cleaning it more thoroughly will ensure that dirt will not scratch it when you are scrubbing.
 A soft cotton cloth or microfiber jewelry cloth is great for wiping a leather watchband.

-Pat down the leather watch strap with a damp cloth.
+Pat down the watch strap with a damp cloth.
 Avoid using a wet cloth or immersing the leather in water.
 Put a small dab of mild, moisturizing hand soap on the cloth and scrub the watchband on both sides.
 Rinse and dampen the cloth with clean water and wipe the watchband clean.
-Dry the watchband thoroughly, and then allow the strap to air-dry before wearing the watch.
+Dry the watchband thoroughly.
+Make sure to allow the strap to air dry before wearing the watch.

-Leather conditioner keeps leather moist, which can prolong the life of a watchband and make it look shiny and feel soft.
+Leather conditioner keeps leather moist, which can prolong the life of a watchband and keep it shiny and soft.
 You can buy professional leather conditioner quite affordably in a variety of sizes.
 Follow the instructions on the package when using leather conditioner.